hotrodorm/hotrod/hotrod-project/docs/docs-5/livesql/syntax/from-and-joins.md

 ## Join Predicates

-The join predicate is used to match rows in a traditional join with an `ON` clause.
-The join predicate must be any expression that evaluates to a boolean.
+The join predicate is used to match rows of multiple tables in a traditional join with an `ON` clause.
+The join predicate can be any LiveSQL expression that evaluates to a boolean.

 **Note**: In the LiveSQL docs a *boolean expression* is equivalent to a *predicate*.
 They are used interchangeably.

-Most of the time join predicates are equalities: this leads to a special kind of joins called *equi-joins*.
-We less often see other more complex expressions as join predicates: that's the general form of a join called *theta joins*.
+Most of the time join predicates are equalities: this leads to a special kind of joins called **equi-joins**.
+We less often see other more complex expressions as join predicates: that's the general form of a join called **theta joins**.

 ## Join Types

-LiveSQL implements the most common types of join:
+LiveSQL implements most types of join, as shown in the table below.
+Notably, the SQL-89 comma-separated join is not included:

 | Join Type | Variation | in LiveSQL | Typical SQL Syntax |
 | -- | -- | -- | -- |